 Once text is typed for a presentation, it can sometimes make the presentation more accessible to increase the spaces between words.
-The Replace feature in PowerPoint 2013 gives you the ability to increase the spaces between words.
-To increase the spaces between words, follow the steps below.
+Using the Replace feature in PowerPoint 2016, you can increase the spaces between words:

 1. Click the Home tab.
-In the Editing group, click Replace (see Figure 34).
+In the Editing group, click Replace.

-Figure 34 - Replace
+Figure 30 - Replace

-- 2. In the Find what field, press the space bar once (see Figure 35). - 3.
-In the Replace with field, press the space bar to equal the number of spaces that you want to insert between each word (see Figure 35). - 4.
-Click the Replace All button (see Figure 35).
+- 2. In the Find what field, press the space bar once (See Figure 31). - 3.
+In the Replace with field, press the space bar to equal the number of spaces that you want to insert between each word (See Figure 31). - 4.
+Click the Replace All button (See Figure 31).

-Figure 35 - Replace Window
+Figure 31 - Replace Window